astropy/astropy/docs/install.rst

   coordinates.

-However, note that these packages require installation only if those particular features are needed.
-Astropy will import even if these dependencies are not installed.
+However, note that these packages require installation only if those particular features are needed. `astropy` will import even if these dependencies are not installed.

-Installing Astropy
+Installing `astropy`
 ==================

 Using pip